samuellab/mindcontrol/README.markdown

 How to Cite
 -----------

-If you use any portion of this code or software in your research, please site:
+If you use any portion of this code or software in your research, please cite:

 > Leifer, A.M., Fang-Yen, C., Gershow, M., Alkema, M., Samuel, A.D.T., "Optogenetic manipulation of neural activity with high spatial resolution in freely moving Caenorhabditis elegans," Nature Methods, Submitted (2010).